itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 #### 2.3 Output Result

-​	Application Library path: `:\examples\active_demo\doping_function\MOD\plots\MOD0B_RC_local_time`
+​Application Library path: `:\examples\active_demo\doping_function\MOD\plots\MOD0B_RC_local_time`

 ##### 2.3.1 Small Signal AC Current

-​	This section displays the variations of the real and imaginary components of the AC current with respect to bias voltage at different frequencies.
+​This section displays the variations of the real and imaginary components of the AC current with respect to bias voltage at different frequencies.

 |       | 1 MHZ                                                        | 100 MHZ                                                      | 10000 MHZ                                                    |
 | ----- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |